Stylistic Evolution and LLM Neutrality in Singlish Language: Measuring Stylistic Similarity

-To evaluate whether model outputs are biased towards particular time periods, we computed the standard deviation, $\sigma^2$, of similarity scores across years.
+To evaluate whether model outputs are biased towards particular time periods, we computed the standard deviation, $\sigma$, of similarity scores across years.
 Standard deviation captures temporal fluctuation in scores and provides a scale-independent summary comparable across models.
 Lower deviation indicates greater temporal neutrality, i.e., outputs that are less dependent on year-specific features and more representative of Singlish overall.
 We use this metric to assess whether prompting or fine-tuning reduces diachronic bias.

-Under this framing, the mean similarity score quantifies overall realism, while the standard deviation captures its consistency across time.
-Together, these metrics characterize a model’s ability to generate realistic yet temporally agnostic Singlish.
+We evaluate realism by training classifiers to discriminate between real CoSEM messages and LLM generations where a higher similarity ($S$) denotes greater overall authenticity, while low variance ($\sigma^2$) across year-pairs signals temporal neutrality.
+This controls for the possibility that low variance reflects generic rather than genuine temporally neutral Singlish generation.